 The “SSL Certificate” stands for “Security Socket Layers Certificate”.
 This protocol was created to protect data travelling between two machines through data encryption.

-You may know about the SSL Certificates by some common things you see in your browser: the padlock, the browser bar turning green, the “HTTPS” on the browser tab (when HTTP is being protected by SSL it inherits the letter “S”).
+You may know about the SSL Certificates by some common things you see in your browser: the padlock, the “HTTPS” on the browser tab (when HTTP is being protected by SSL it inherits the letter “S”).